Deploy an Azure Firewall with multiple public IP addresses using Azure PowerShell

 • DNAT - You can translate multiple standard port instances to your backend servers.
 For example, if you have two public IP addresses, you can translate TCP port 3389 (RDP) for both IP addresses.

 • SNAT - Additional ports are available for outbound SNAT connections, reducing the potential for SNAT port exhaustion.
-Azure Firewall uses the primary public IP address first before it uses the other associated public IP addresses.
+Azure Firewall randomly selects the first source public IP address to use for a connection and selects another public IP after ports from the first IP have been exhausted.
 If you have any downstream filtering on your network, you need to allow all public IP addresses associated with your firewall.
 Consider using a Public IP prefix to simplify this configuration.

 The following Azure PowerShell examples show how you can configure, add, and remove public IP addresses for Azure Firewall.